 As a wedding planner, effective communication is the cornerstone for preventing scope creep in your projects.
 Keeping your clients well-informed about any changes or updates, and being transparent about challenges or issues that may arise, is crucial.
 Regular check-ins and status updates will help ensure that everyone is on the same page and that your client’s expectations are being met throughout the planning process.

-Additionally, actively listening to your client's feedback and addressing their concerns proactively is important.
+In addition to regular check-ins and clear communication, actively listening to your client’s feedback and addressing their concerns proactively is important.
 I often find it’s easier to say “no” when you can anticipate a question in advance.
 Don’t forget that it IS okay to say no!

 3) Creating a Detailed Contract